spalger/kibana-style-guide/Readme.md

 // 'ID_SOMETHING=VALUE' -> ['ID_SOMETHING=VALUE', 'SOMETHING', 'VALUE']
 var matches = item.match(/ID_([^\n]+)=([^\n]+)/));

+/**
+ * Fetches a user from...
+ * @param  {string} id - id of the user
+ * @return {Promise}
+ */
+function loadUser(id) {
   // This function has a nasty side effect where a failure to increment a
   // redis counter used for statistics will cause an exception.
 This needs
-// to be fixed in a later iteration. function loadUser(id, cb) {
+  // to be fixed in a later iteration.

-  // ...
+  ...
 }

 var isSessionValid = (session.expires < Date.now());
 if (isSessionValid) {
-  // ...
+  ...
 }
 ```